 A goal also helps you narrow down your focus.
 The challenge is how to present your business to a potential audience, get their attention, and retain their attention.
 It starts with the right message to the right people.
-How are you going to get the attention of your ideal gym audience?
+How are you going to get the attention of your ideal gym audience and possibly grow gym memberships?
 What is the one thing they won’t be able to resist?

 - 10 Ways to add a creative flair to your fitness email marketing

 - 2. Meaningful check-ins with current customers

 - 3. Customers love a personal touch

 - 4. Create special offers that attract customers

 - 5. Make non-members feel valued

 - 6. Ask for reviews and feedback regularly

 - 7. Focus on the importance of nutrition

 - Help your customers stay fit and stay healthy